upspin/upspin/doc/config.md

 * The **`secrets`** setting identifies a directory in which the user's public and private keys are stored.
-If not set, the keys are assumed to live in the directory `$HOME/.ssh`.
+If not set, the keys are assumed to live in the directory `.ssh` within the user's home directory (on Unix, `$HOME/.ssh`).

 * The **`tlscerts`** setting identifies a directory in which to locate TLS certificate root authorities.